hashicorp/vault/website/source/guides/operations/performance-nodes.html.md

 Consider the following scenario:

 - A cluster contains **five** Vault servers
-- Vault Enterprise license allows **two** performance standby nodes
+- Your Vault Enterprise license allows **two** performance standby nodes

 ![Cluster Architecture](/assets/images/vault-perf-standby.png)

 In this scenario, the performance standby nodes running on VM 8 and VM 9 can process read-only requests.
 However, the _standby_ nodes running on VM 6 and VM 10 simply forward all requests to the active node running on VM 7.

 > **NOTE:** The selection of performance standby node is determined by the active node.
 When a node is selected, it gets  promoted to become a performance